 Competition law and IP laws are important elements of the legal system that provides a framework for the modern economy.
 IP law seeks to create monopolies while competition law seeks to prevent monopolistic behavior.
 On one hand it is necessary to create monopolies through IP law to incentivize innovation and creation, on the other hand there is an important necessity to keep the markets competitive.
-In the highly competition world, where a fair competition as well as protection of IPRs are required to serve the growth to business, it becomes essential to understand the relations between Intellectual Property Rights and Competition Laws.
+In the highly competitive world, where a fair competition as well as protection of IPRs are required to serve the growth to business, it becomes essential to understand the relations between Intellectual Property Rights and Competition Laws.

 IP laws and competition laws can be seen as complementary rather than conflicting because both the laws share the same fundamental goals of enhancing consumer welfare and promoting innovation.
-IP protection provides incentives for innovation and technological diffusion, which in itself is an important source of competition in the marketplace and therefore supports competition.
+IP protection provides incentives for innovation and technological diffusion, which in itself is an important source of more innovations further enhancing consumer welfare